tvadhisti/eshop/README.md

 1. During the exercise, I identified several code quality issues and addressed them accordingly.
 First, my test cases encounter difficulties running successfully.
 Initially, the error message suggests changing the ID, which I do, but then another error message appears, adding to the confusion.
 Next, I noticed that the variable and function names were not descriptive enough, so I renamed them to improve readability and maintainability.
 Additionally, my delete test case wasn't working correctly, so I made some changes to the delete function to make it easier to test.

 2. Looking at my CI/CD workflows in GitHub, I believe the current implementation meets the definition of Continuous Integration and Continuous Deployment.
 Each time I push changes to the repository, the CI/CD pipeline automatically runs tests and builds the application.
 This means that code changes are quickly integrated and deployed, making the development cycle more efficient and agile.

+# WEEK 3

+## Reflection

+1. In my project, I've used SOLID principles to make sure each part of the code is well organized and has a clear purpose.
+Following principles like Single Responsibility means I've organized my classes to do specific jobs.
+This makes the code easier to understand and work with.
+One example is I've grouped common attributes into separate classes, like the item class, to keep things neat and easy to follow.

+2. Using SOLID principles has lots of benefits for my project.
+It helps keep the code flexible and easy to change when requirements shift.
+For example, following the Open Closed Principle means I can add new features without breaking existing code, like in ProductRepo and CarRepo, which makes it easier to expand and maintain the project.

+3. Not applying SOLID principles in the project can lead to messy and confusing code that's hard to work with.
+For example, if I ignore the Single Responsibility Principle and cram unrelated tasks into one class, it becomes tough to manage and prone to mistakes.
+Plus, if I don't follow the Interface Segregation Principle, I might end up with overly complicated interfaces that make development harder and slow down progress.
+So, it's important to stick to SOLID principles to keep the code clean and the project running smoothly.